floriancourgey/blog/_posts/2018/2018-04-19-embed-a-symfony-controller-into-a-prestashop-controller.md

   - prestashop
   - prestashop 1.7
 ---
 We are migrating from 100% Symfony to Prestashop 1.7 but we would like to keep and re-use our existing codebase.
-Here&#8217;s a how-to.
+Here's a how-to.

 ## How Symfony works